dtcristo/dtcristo.com/source/articles/2020-11-28-crt-and-fpga-gaming.html.md

 [![Super Mario World on CRT](images/crt-and-fpga-gaming/09.jpg)](images/crt-and-fpga-gaming/09.jpg)

 Most vintage gaming consoles output a 240p signal at 60Hz.
-Normal analogue TV signals are interlaced, NTSC is 480i@60Hz for PAL it's 576i@50Hz.
+Normal analogue TV signals are interlaced.
+NTSC is 480i@60Hz and PAL is 576i@50Hz.
 These consoles render one field of scanlines and leave the second field blank, hence you get a progressive signal with half the scanlines.
 This is why retro systems have visible scanlines on old TVs (because every alternate line is black).
 Most VGA CRT monitors are not capable of displaying a 240p signal directly as it would require a horizontal refresh of 15KHz, half the minimum supported 30KHz.
 To get this signal to display you have to do what's known as scan doubling.
 Essentially this renders each scanline twice, doubling the horizontal refresh from 15KHz to 30KHz putting the signal in the supported range and producing 480p.
-The MiSTer has a "direct video" output that can take raw signals from the core and output it to either a VGA port (or HDMI for use with a special HDMI-to-VGA adapter).
+The MiSTer has a direct video output that can take raw signals from the core and output it to either a VGA port (or HDMI for use with a special HDMI-to-VGA adapter).
 This has zero lag.
 Scan doubling can be applied to this signal without introducing any more lag.

 Here is Castlevania: Rondo of Blood (from the PC Engine) running at 480p.

 [![Castlevania: Rondo of Blood in 480p](images/crt-and-fpga-gaming/10.jpg)](images/crt-and-fpga-gaming/10.jpg)

 Another option is to double the refresh rate to 120Hz and keep the signal at 240 lines.
 You'll still end up with a 30KHz horizontal refresh and it will be in the range of the monitor.
 But it requires you to repeat frames twice.
-To produce 240p@120Hz you need to run the output through the integrated video scaler rather than using "direct video".
+To produce 240p@120Hz you need to run the output through the integrated video scaler rather than using direct video.
 It uses a frame-buffer that will introduce up to one frame of input lag which may or may not be noticeable.

 Here is Rondo of Blood in 240p.